SxC97/bklk-for-Ubersicht/README.md

 ![Screenshot](/Screenshot.png)

 # Description
+This plugin displays the Date, the Fuzzy Time, and a Binary Clock that updates every second.

-This is a cobbling together of Joel Eisner's [Binary Clock Widget](https://github.com/joeleisner/ubersicht-binary-clock), Geoff Oliver's [Fuzzy Time Widget](https://github.com/plan8studios/fuzzytime), and Spencer Kaiser's [Simple Date Widget](https://github.com/felixhageloh/uebersicht-widgets/blob/master/SimpleDate/index.coffee) to recreate Ruunyox's [bklk](https://github.com/Ruunyox/bklk) terminal application.
+This widget is a cobbling together of Joel Eisner's [Binary Clock Widget](https://github.com/joeleisner/ubersicht-binary-clock), Geoff Oliver's [Fuzzy Time Widget](https://github.com/plan8studios/fuzzytime), and Spencer Kaiser's [Simple Date Widget](https://github.com/felixhageloh/uebersicht-widgets/blob/master/SimpleDate/index.coffee) to recreate Ruunyox's [bklk](https://github.com/Ruunyox/bklk) terminal application.
 If you like this widget, please checkout everyone listed above, as this project couldn't have been done without their hard work!

 # Installation
 Drag and drop into the Ubersicht widgets folder